wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

 # Storage runtime configuration

-Edge Data Store provides a mechanism for configuring runtime characteristics of the storage component.
+The Edge Data Store storage component is install with default configurations that are sufficient for most scenarios; however, the runtime characteristics of the storage component can be configured.

-**Note:** The configured defaults are sufficient for most scenarios.
-You should modify these values only after consultation with OSIsoft Support personnel.
+**Note:** Consult with OSIsoft Support personnel before modifying the default configuration.

 ## Configure storage runtime